jonschull/SidebarDashboard/README.md

 3. Edit the `sidebar.md` file to customize your sidebar:
    - Use standard Markdown syntax
-   - Add `{: .external}` after external links to mark them as external
+   - Links starting with http:// or https:// are automatically detected as external
+   - External links will open in a new browser window
    - Local links will load in the content frame
-   - External links will open in a new browser window

 ## Sidebar Markdown Format